busenurk/spd_norway/README.md

 <br>

 ## Citation
-If you use this code, please cite the article: "Unemployment and Anxiety explaining Somatoform Pain Disorder in Trauma-Exposed Patient with Immigrant Backgrounds" (_DOI or publication link will be added._).
+If you use this code, please cite the article: "Unemployment and Anxiety explaining Somatoform Pain Disorder in Trauma-Exposed Patients with Immigrant Background" (_DOI or publication link will be added._).